i-on-project/kafka-web-gateway/README.md

 ## Deployment

-A ready to deploy containerized environment is available through the script 'runProject.bat' script.
+A ready to deploy containerized environment is available through the 'runProject.bat' script.

 It consists of the following containers:
 * PostgreSQL Database